mcwatts/Hitchhiker/README.md

 ## Docker
-To build and run our Docker image as a container
+To build and run our Docker image as a container, you won't need to follow the following directions because we have it set up to run in a single line, but you can do this to run only the dockerfile.
+Make sure you are in the Hitchhiker directory.

-	docker build -t dockerfile .
+	dockerfile build -t dockerfile .

---
+	docker images
 	docker run dockerfile